johntajima/media_renamer/README.md

 # MediaRenamer

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/media_renamer`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+MediaRenamer is a gem and CLI that will rename your video files.

-Media Renamer will analyze and rename your media files based on whether it's a movie or TV file.
-It will lookup movie information, and rename it against the templates specified.
+It will scan recursively through the path you provide and if it finds a video file, it will guess the movie name, lookup in Tmdb API and rewrite the filename based on the movie in the target folder you designate.
+It will also remove unrelated files such as screenshots, sub files, and text files.

-It can almost move files to different locations based on the type of file, file size, attributes, etc.
+You can specify the format of the rewritten file using liquid template stored in the config file.

 ## Installation